-Your doctor harvests adipose stem cells from your body fat.
+Your doctor harvests adipose mesenchymal cells from your body fat.
 When injected into damaged joints, these cells go to work speeding new cell growth, differentiating into specialized cells, improving circulation and reducing inflammation.
 Those processes can help your body repair damaged cartilage.

 Orthovisc®, a viscosupplementation treatment, is another option, as is prolotherapy, a procedure that helps stimulate healing within joints.

 How long does it take to see improvements in arthritis pain?